andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 Each of these examples will be on this [PostgreSQL 17 branch of my pg_scripts](https://github.com/andyatkinson/pg_scripts/pull/9) repo.

-Let's create a table called "books" and insert some books into it.
-We'll have a "data" column with the jsonb data type.
-We'll use the `json_build_object()` function to more easily prepare JSON compatible attribute data for storage.
+Create a table "books" and insert a row into it.
+We can use the default database here.
+Mainly we just want to be on 17 so that these functions are available.

+The books table has a "data" column using the "jsonb" data type.

 Create the table:
 ```sql